atlassian-labs/atlassian-sampling-processor/README.md

 `processor_atlassian_sampling_trace_eviction_time` metric to tune how long you would like your traces to stay pending in memory before being considered not-sampled.

+The primary cache size is initially set to 80% of the `primary_cache_size` value.
+It is automatically adjusted depending on heap memory usage at runtime, but will not exceed the `primary_cache_size` value.

 ### `secondary_cache_size`

 The amount of traces with low priority that are held in the secondary internal LRU cache.